pauldoomgov/aws-admin/custodian/README.md

 <summary>Examples</summary>

 #### Cost Savings:
-* Resource Off Hours: Easy way to cut expenses by turning on/off resources on a automated schedule.
+* Resource Off Hours: Easy way to cut expenses by t urning on/off resources on a automated schedule.
 * Resource Resizing: Ability to automatically resize resources based on metrics over time.
 * Garbage Collection: Automatic notifications and removal of stale and unused resources.